 N) All filmmakers under the age of 18 must seek permission from a Parent, Guardian or Teacher before submitting to WSFF.

-O) Films entered into the 'Watford Award' category may require additional verification via a filming permit or proof of address before being accepted onto the shortlist.
+O) Films entered into the 'Watford Award' category may require additional verification before being accepted onto the shortlist.
+Qualifying entries must be made in Watford, Hertfordshire or be made elsewhere by a Watfordian filmmaker in a HOD Role (Writer, Director, Producer, DOP, Sound Recordist, Editor)